 There are a number of reasons for this.
 Simple ease of use is an important factor, as is the search for credibility.
 Within the LinkedIn platform, your leads can research you with just a few clicks, and see your expertise, skill sets, endorsements and broader network.
 This allows them to quickly establish the fact that you are a credible resource without ever even having to interact with you personally at this point.

 Meanwhile, LinkedIn’s search function is particularly useful when it comes to narrowing things down to your desired audience.
-It can be of real help to you whether you’re trying to get in touch with digital marketing managers or startup CEOs and get those conversion rates soaring.
+It can be of real help to you whether you’re trying to get in touch with digital marketing managers or startup CEOs and get those conversion rates soaring and with proper automation solutions in place, you could also extract LinkedIn search results to your CRM.

 CONTENT PUBLISHED ON LINKEDIN REACHES A HEAVY HITTING AUDIENCE